nubenetes/awesome-kubernetes/docs/other-awesome-lists.md

 - [==awesome-architecture.com: 🎨 Awesome Software Architecture 🌟==](https://awesome-architecture.com) - [mehdihadeli/awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture) A curated list of awesome articles, videos, and other resources to learn and practice about software architecture, patterns, and principles.
 - [lorien/awesome-web-scraping: Awesome Web Scraping](https://github.com/lorien/awesome-web-scraping) List of libraries, tools and APIs for web scraping and data processing.
 - [==Devdocs.io API Documentation== 🌟](https://devdocs.io/)
+- [==developer.hashicorp.com== 🌟](https://developer.hashicorp.com/) **Learn at your own pace in one place with reference docs, step by step tutorials, videos, and real hands-on lab workstations to automate your infrastructure, networking, and security workflows.**

 ### Project Management
 - [Awesome Project Management](https://github.com/shahedbd/awesome-project-management)